The Churchills (American band): History

 The Churchills toured the U.S., Europe and Japan, performing with OK Go, The National, and They Might Be Giants.
 In the summer of 2000, they released their major label debut album titled "You Are Here", featuring several tracks from their 1997 indie release MAGNIFIQUE 400.
 The album was produced by Mark Hart (Crowded House, Supertramp) and Steve Dudas (Ringo Starr, Aerosmith).
 Other releases include "Big Ideas" and "The Odds of Winning."
 The group disbanded in 2005.

-After the breakup of the band, both Ron Haney and Bart Schoudel went on to write, produce, tour and record with other artists.
+After the breakup of the band, both Ron Haney and Bart Schoudel went on to write, produce, tour and record with other artists, sometimes under the name Low Sunday.
 Haney co-wrote and played guitar on the song "Tell You Something" (Nana's Reprise) on the Alicia Keys album, As I Am, and played guitar on her following record The Element of Freedom.
 He also played with Alicia Keys and her backing band at the 2007 Black Ball, performing songs with Gwen Stefani, Sheryl Crow and Bono.
 Haney currently writes, records and produces music for artists, film, and television, out of his home studio.
 He also plays in a number of bands including Bobby Bandiera and Williams Honor.
 As a member of Bobby Bandiera's band, he has performed with Bruce Springsteen, Southside Johnny and Gary U.S. Bonds.
 Bart Schoudel is a two-time Grammy-nominated engineer and a producer for his work with Justin Bieber on Purpose and Beyoncé on her self-titled album.
 He has collaborated with Camila Cabello, Zara Larsson, Kelly Rowland, LSD, and Fifth Harmony.
 Kim Henry is now a member of Emperors of Wyoming featuring Butch Vig along with one-time Churchills drummer Alex Smolinski.